Flag officer: United States

-In 1903 the War Department first authorized flags for US Army general officers.
+In 1903, the War Department first authorized flags for US Army general officers.
 The first flags were "boat flags" for when army officers visited navy ships.
 By 1923, these flags were expanded so that they were also for use on automobiles and field or office flags.
 Line officers were to have a scarlet flag with one to four stars based on rank.
-Staff officers flags would be in the colors of their branch with one or two stars and their branch insignia.
+General staff officers flags would be in the colors of their branch with one or two stars and their branch insignia.